jeremy-w/current-shorthand/manual/preface.md

 as in writing proper names and quotations from foreign languages.
-I have therefore worked out two 'styles' of Current, one **orthographic,** simply constructed and of moderate speed, the other **phonetic,** in with brevity may be carried to its utmost legitimate limits.
+I have therefore worked out two 'styles' of Current, one **orthographic,** simply constructed and of moderate speed, the other **phonetic,** in which brevity may be carried to its utmost legitimate limits.
 These two styles can be used concurrently, so that orthographically written words can be inserted in a phonetically written passage without confusion.
 Those who are deterred by phonetic spelling and do not aim at the greatest brevity may confine themselves to the Orthographic system.